Kim Kardashian Just Brutally Confirmed Kourtney & Younes Didn't End On Good Terms

 People reports that Khloé Kardashian also popped up in the comments with a similar statement, writing "Alexa play 'heard it all before' by Sunshine Anderson."

 As for Kourtney, she hasn't commented publicly on the split.
-But with family like this coming to her defense, she doesn't need to.
+But with family like this coming to her defence, she doesn't need to.

 Advertisement